-A structure for impeding and controlling the flow of water in a water course, and which increases the water elevation to create the hydraulic head.
+A dam is a structure for impeding and controlling the flow of water in a water course, and which increases the water elevation to create the hydraulic head.
 The reservoir creates, in effect, stored energy.

 Dams are one of the earliest known man-made structures, records existing from c.
-2900 BC of a 15m-high dam on the Nile.
+2900 BC of a 15-meter-high dam on the Nile.
 Construction methods were largely empirical until 1866, when the first scientifically designed dam was built in France.

 Dams are classified by profile and building materials, these being determined by availability and site.
 They must be strong enough to hold back water; withstand ice, silt, and uplift pressures, and stresses from temperature changes and earthquakes.
 The site must have stable earth or rock that will not unduly compress, squeeze out or let water seep under the dam.
 Borings, seismic tests, structural models, and computer simulations are all design aids.